WebQit/docs/oohtml/docs/learn/examples/tooling/README.md

 Tooling can also help us acheive more efficient DOM manipulation.
 Generally, surgically updating the DOM may have performance implications on the UI, as arising from layout thrashing (see [this article](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing) on Web Fundamentals).
 But we also don't need as much as a *Virtual DOM* for this.
 A technique like that of [fast DOM](https://github.com/wilsonpage/fastdom) could just suffice.

-This technique is natively implemented by the [PlayUI](https://webqit.io/tooling/play-ui) library which has a jQuery-like API.
-We will now use PlayUI as a drop-in replacement for jQuery in the code above.
+This technique is natively implemented by the [Play UI](/tooling/play-ui) library which has a jQuery-like API.
+We will now use Play UI as a drop-in replacement for jQuery in the code above.

 ```html
 <html>